-Barry Sandison was appointed Director of the Australian Institute of Health and Welfare in June 2016.
+Barry Sandison was appointed to the position of AIHW Director (now known as Chief Executive Officer) in June 2016.
 With over 35 years' experience in the public sector across more than 13 agencies, his expertise covers a wide range of health and welfare related work, with previous roles in both policy and service delivery.
 Since joining the Institute, Mr Sandison’s priorities have been on responding to the December 2015 NOUS Review of the Institute, sharpening the Institute’s strategic focus and developing key partnerships to maximise the use of its significant capabilities.

 Prior to joining the Institute, Mr Sandison was the Deputy Secretary, Health and Information within the Australian Government Department of Human Services, where he was responsible for the administration and delivery of a range of programs in the health, government, and business areas.
 This included undertaking the function of Chief Executive Medicare and oversighting the department's strategic information management function.
 Prior to this role, Mr Sandison was a Deputy Chief Executive in Centrelink and held senior executive roles in the Department of Families, Housing, Community Services and Indigenous Affairs and the Department of Employment and Workplace Relations.
-Mr Sandison holds a Bachelor of Business Management, is an Australian and New Zealand School of Government Executive Fellow, and Board Chair for L'Arche Genesaret, an ACT community organisation providing supported accommodation for people with intellectual disabilities.
+Mr Sandison holds a Bachelor of Business Management, and is Board Chair for L'Arche Genesaret, an ACT community organisation providing supported accommodation for people with intellectual disabilities.

-Matthew James is the Deputy Director of the Institute.
+Matthew James is the Deputy Chief Executive Officer of the Institute.
 He is also responsible for the Housing & Specialised Services Group, which leads the Institute’s data development and reporting on housing and homelessness, mental health, palliative care and drugs and alcohol.

 Prior to joining the Institute in November 2016, Mr James held leadership roles in performance, information and evaluation as Assistant Secretary, Indigenous Affairs Group in the Department of the Prime Minister and Cabinet, and as a Branch Manager within the former Department of Families, Housing, Community Services and Indigenous Affairs.
 He was also a Branch Manager in the former Department of Education Employment and Training, where he worked on employment policy and implementation as well as workplace relations policy and analysis.
 From 2002 to 2004 he was Counsellor—Employment, Education, Science and Training in the Australian Delegation to the OECD in Paris.
 Mr James was awarded the Public Service Medal in 2016.